Hibou57/External-Programs-ST3/README.md

 More on `source`:

- * `selected_text`: the selected text where the selection is not empty and not a multiple selection;
+ * `selected_text`: the selected text where the selection is not a multiple selection; if there is no selection, whole buffer is used;
  * `file_name`: the simple file name, that is, base name with extension (note the working directory is that of the file);
  * `file_uri`: URI with the `file:` protocol and an absolute path,